Overview

 Almost anyone can develop metatarsalgia, but you're at higher risk if you:

-• Participate in high-impact sports that involve running and jumping
+- Do high-impact sports that involve running and jumping.

-• Wear high heels, shoes that don't fit properly or shoes with spikes, such as cleats
+- Wear high heels, shoes that don't fit well or shoes with spikes, such as cleats.

-• Have other foot problems, including hammertoe and calluses on the bottom of your feet
+- Have other foot problems, including hammertoe and hard, thickened areas called calluses on the bottom of the feet.

 Complications

-Left untreated, metatarsalgia might lead to pain in other parts of the same or opposite foot and pain elsewhere in the body, such as the low back or hip, due to limping (altered gait) from foot pain.
+Left untreated, metatarsalgia might lead to pain in other parts of the same foot or in the other foot.
+Limping because of the foot pain of metatarsalgia also can cause pain in other parts of the body, such as the low back or hip.

 Diagnosis

-Various foot problems can cause symptoms similar to those of metatarsalgia.
-To help pinpoint the source of your pain, your doctor will examine your foot while you stand and while you sit and ask about your lifestyle and activity level.
-You might need an X-ray to identify or rule out a stress fracture or other foot problems.
+Various foot problems can cause symptoms like those of metatarsalgia.
+To find the source of your pain, your health care professional will look at your foot while you stand and while you sit and ask about your lifestyle and your activities.
+You might need an X-ray to see if you have a stress fracture or other foot problems.

 Treatment